Make the Switch to MariaDB

 Open source, open standards

-Tap into the large pools of developer, analysts and data science talent by leveraging SQL on an open standard, open source platform.
+Tap into the large pools of developer, analysts and data science talent by leveraging SQL on an open standard, open source database.
 Focus your talent on your core business, unhampered by legacy systems or extending underlying infrastructure.

 MariaDB Community Server